-16.12.2.2 The Institutional designation recognizes the Britannia Farm which is owned and operated by educational purposes to provide students with experiences with agriculture, the environment, and the historic schoolhouse.
+16.12.2.2 The Institutional designation recognizes the Britannia Farm which is owned and operated by the Peel District School Board and is a unique feature in the City.
+It has maintained its original rural character, and is used for agricultural and educational purposes.
+It will be developed in accordance with the Britannia Farm Master Plan, which recommends that the lands be developed for educational purposes to provide students with experiences with agriculture, the environment, and the historic schoolhouse.